ibm-cloud-docs/key-protect/delete-dual-auth-keys.md

 ### Removing an existing authorization
 {: #unset-key-deletion-api}

-If you need to cancel an authorization for a key before the 7-day grace period expires, you can remove the existing authorization by making a `POST` call to the following endpoint.
+If you need to cancel an authorization for a key before the 7-day waiting period expires, you can remove the existing authorization by making a `POST` call to the following endpoint.

 ```
 https://<region>.kms.cloud.ibm.com/api/v2/keys/<key_ID>?action=unsetKeyForDeletion